 Peace with food and body is essential to well-being and attainable when approached with creative process and connection.
 It’s of utmost importance that everyone I work with feels seen, heard, and understood.

 I recognize that social inequalities influence how we relate to food and our bodies.
 As a cisgender, white, lesbian woman, I continue to wrestle with how the lenses I look through have shaded my own beliefs about food and body.
-As such, I aim to help dismantle the beliefs we take on about ourselves because of current harmful systems.
-I’m committed to providing affirming care for all bodies and strive to offer support to people of all sizes, races, ethnicities, gender identities, sexual orientations, immigration statuses, and disability statuses.
+As such, I aim to help dismantle the beliefs our parts take on about ourselves because of current harmful systems.
+I’m committed to providing weight-neutral, body affirming care for everyone and strive to offer support to people of all sizes, races, ethnicities, gender identities, sexual orientations, immigration statuses, and disability statuses.

 It is an honor and privilege to walk along the path with my clients as they seek their own individual truth and authenticity.
 Clients and the yoga students I’ve known for years have been my deepest and strongest teachers and I continue to learn and seek expansiveness within.

 I’m a professional member of the Multi-Service Eating Disorder Association (MEDA).